snknitin/Linux_learn/README.md

 # Navigating the File system

 ~  means path to the current directory or rather the home directory. pwd means present working directory.

+# File extensions

+File command gives you info about a file like the header.
+Files whose extension is changed will still have the same header.
+Extensions may be important to a software but not to the linux file system